FlorenceT2023/chat-application_v2/README.md

 # chat-application_v2

-This is the second version of my AdvancedJS project where all the modules are up to date.
-It is a fun yet simple chat application designed to be more aesthetically pleasing and using PedroTech's tutorial as a basis for the application, I have added a additional quality of life improvements to the app so the end user can send and receive messages efficiently.
+This is the second version of my Advanced JavaScript project where all the modules and libraries are up to date.
+It is a fun yet simple chat application designed to be more aesthetically pleasing and using PedroTech's tutorial as a basis for the application, I have added additional quality of life improvements to the app so the end user can send and receive messages efficiently.

+I have chosen this project as a way to gain a better understanding of React, Node and Express as well as learn something new (Socket.IO).

 ## Description
 <img src="ChatScreenshot.PNG" alt="picture of sample chatbox" height="500" width="400">